bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

          at Microsoft.AspNetCore.Diagnostics.DeveloperExceptionPageMiddlewareImpl.Invoke(HttpContext context)
 ```

-To fix it, before calling `MyService`, we need to be sure that we have a valid `access_token`:
+To fix it, before calling `MyService`, we need to be sure that we have a valid `access_token` to pass.
+Basically we need the following logic:

 1. check if we have a valid `access_token`: